triage/KPCSEthereum/README.md

 Each certificate contains the following data:

 1. Participants
-	- _origin:_ geological origins where goods were mined from.
-This value is not set directly, but is derived from the origins of the parsels.
+	- _Origins:_ geological origins where goods were mined from. _Note: This value is not set directly, but is derived from the origins of the parsels._
-	- _source:_ participant country the shipment is being sent from.
+	- _Source:_ participant country the shipment is being sent from.
-	- _destination:_ participant country the shipment is being sent to.
+	- _Destination:_ participant country the shipment is being sent to.

 2. Agents
-	- _exporting:_ agent delegated by source participant's exporting authority the power to sign certificates.
+	- _Exporting:_ agent delegated by source participant's exporting authority the power to sign certificates.
-	- _importing:_ agent delegated by destination participant's importing authority the power to sign certificates.
+	- _Importing:_ agent delegated by destination participant's importing authority the power to sign certificates.

 3. Parties
-	- _exporting:_ entity or individual goods are being sent from
+	- _Exporting:_ entity or individual goods are being sent from
-	- _importing:_ entity or individual goods are being sent to
+	- _Importing:_ entity or individual goods are being sent to

 4. Parsels
 	- An array consisting of parsels of goods included in the shipment.
 Data includes: